RevChrisWarren/passwordGenerator/README.md

 ### If no characters are selected, user receives window alert to try again.
 ### when charaters are selected, a confirmation alert states that a certain type of character has been selected.
 ### If number of charaters selected is outside paraneters, user receives an erro message to try again.

+## Created using JavaScript if/else statements, loops, Math.random, converting numbers to characters in a string.